 - Take your puppy to at least six approved AKC obedience classes.

-- Proof of obtained a form of ID for your puppy such as a collar tag, microchip, etc.
+- Proof of obtaining a form of ID for your puppy, such as a collar tag, microchip, etc.

 Also, your puppy will need to show the following behaviors:

 - Be friendly and non-aggressive towards people and other puppies throughout at least six weeks of classes.

 - Tolerate wearing a harness or collar of your choice.

 - Depending on the size of your puppy, he must allow you to hug or hold him.

 - Your puppy will let you remove a treat or toy from him without objecting.

 All the skills you and your puppy learn during the AKC S.T.A.R.
 Puppy classes are designed to be functional and practical, too.
 So, by the end of the course, your puppy should be happy to tolerate being handled and groomed, and he should accept basic examinations of his mouth, ears, and feet.
 The result will be a well-mannered puppy that your vet will be happy to see.

 To be eligible for enrollment in the AKC S.T.A.R.
 Puppy Program, you’ll first need to complete a basic training class with your puppy.
 An AKC-Approved CGC Evaluator must teach the training class, and your dog must be under one year old.
 The training course lasts for a minimum of six weeks.